 A text-to-give campaign can be another way to bring new donors into the fold.
 Text campaigns have become popular with younger donors because of convenience and ease of use.
 This type of campaign can be added to a larger event like a motorcycle ride or 5k.

 With Donorbox, your nonprofit can add a text-to-give option to any campaign in only a few minutes.
 After creating your campaign online, spread the word about it, along with the unique campaign ID on Donorbox and the texting number.
 You get to choose between two text numbers – either the basic plan number which is 1 855 575 7888 or the short-code one i.e. 801801.
 The shorter code is easier to remember and type in.
 Your donors send a text to the number and immediately receive a mobile-friendly donation link.
 That’s it!
 Now see how quickly those gifts arrive.

-With our Quick-donate feature, repeating the same donation at a later point in time is a breeze!
+With our repeat donation feature, repeating the same donation at a later point in time is a breeze!
 All you need to do is make them aware of the simple and easy-to-remember keywords.
 Check the picture below for a glimpse.